vutrananpho/yonsei-datum-23f-datadiary/README.md

 2. **Participate in Discussions**: Join the discussions in the repository to share ideas and provide feedback.
 3. **Weekly Updates**: Check back regularly for our weekly progress updates.

-## Our Hope 🌏
+## Why We Do This 💌

-We're excited to have you on board as we work towards creating a valuable job portal for international students in South Korea.
-Let's make this semester a success!
+Our primary purpose is to empower international students in South Korea by providing them with a comprehensive job portal.
+We believe that international students bring unique skills and perspectives to the table, and our project aims to bridge the gap between this talented pool of individuals and the job opportunities available in South Korea.
+All in all, let's make it a success!

-Date: [Sep 21, 2023]
+Date: Sep 21, 2023
-Prepared by: [Pho Vu]
+Prepared by: Pho Vu